 Dr. Daniel Lyman lived in the house during the late 1800's until his death in 1910.
 He added a frame addition of three rooms for a laboratory and office (called a surgery) at the rear of the building.
 Dr. Lyman’s surgery no longer stands, but later owners and tenants made their own additions and improvements.
 Fortunately all were careful not to significantly alter the home's architectural integrity.

 Goshen Log Cabin at Cook Farm is located next to Goshen High School at 6707 Goshen Road.
-The cabin is currently open only for special events and group tours by appointment.
+From November through March, the cabin is open for special events and group tours by appointment.
 Open the third Sunday of the month April - October.

 The Society has restored the house to the original early 1800's authenticity as a part of our community's history and heritage, and as an educational facility for the students of the school district.